msvdsudarsan/ann-singular-matrix-differential-systems/README.md

+This repository provides the MATLAB implementation accompanying the paper "Artificial Neural Network Solutions for Singular Matrix Differential Systems:
+A Computational Framework".
 ann-singular-matrix-differential-systems

 This repository presents MATLAB implementations of Physics-Informed Neural Networks (PINNs) for the numerical solution of singular matrix differential systems.